 It can be challenging to train your new pup because the likelihood is that they’ll be bringing a lifetime of bad habits with them.

-Try not to expect too much from your dog in the first few weeks, they’ll need to build up their level of trust in you before they start to want to please you.
+Try not to expect too much from your dog in the few weeks, they’ll need to build up their level of trust in you before they start to want to please you.

 Start off with basic obedience training such as sit.
 Always carry out any training in an area free from distraction.
 Make the session positive, and never shout or get cross.
 Keep the sessions short but frequent throughout the day.